- Complimentary snacks

 The Dan Lounge at Tel Aviv Ben Gurion airport in Concourse B is one of the two lounges operated by the DAN hotel chain.
-A sister lounge, identical in design and amenities, is located in Concourse C. The Dan lounges serve all full service airlines (except El Al which operates its own lounge) and welcome members of lounge access programs such as Priority Pass.
+A sister lounge, identical in design and amenities, is located in Concourse C. The Dan lounges serve all full service airlines (except El Al which operates its own lounge) and welcome members of various lounge access schemes.
 With such broad access rules and only so much real estate, expect them to be busy.

 Checking in may take time – there is occasionally a line stretching outside the door.
 In some cases, the agents painstakingly photocopy boarding passes.